 This is the time to act.
 With myopia cases escalating exponentially, it’s expected that about half of the world’s population will be nearsighted by 2050, and about 10% of those individuals will have high myopia.

 Offering your child myopia control now can potentially prevent them from being part of that 10% in 2050.

 If your child has myopia or is at risk of developing it, we can help!
-To schedule your child’s myopia consultation, contact Myopia Management Center At Professional Vision Care today.
+To schedule your child’s myopia consultation, contact Myopia Management Clinic At Professional Vision Care today.